pifroggi/vs_temporalfix/README.md

 * `cuda` GPU mode using PyTorch with CUDA support.
 Requires any Nvidia GPU *(fast)*.
 * `tensorrt` GPU mode using vs-mlrt with TensorRT support.
 Requires an Nvidia RTX GPU.
 On the first run, this mode will automatically build an engine, which may take a few minutes.
 Changing strength or input dimensions will trigger rebuilding, but previously build engines are stored *(very fast)*.

+__*`tiles`* (optional)__
+A higher amount of tiles will reduce VRAM usage at the cost of speed.
+This should only be needed on low end hardware.
+Default tiles=1 uses the full frame, which is fastest.

 __*`num_streams`* (optional)__
 Number of parallel TensorRT streams.
 For high end GPUs higher can be faster, but requires more VRAM.
-Only effects the TensorRT backend.
+Only affects the TensorRT backend.

 __*`engine_folder`* (optional)__
 Optional path to the TensorRT engine storage location.
 By default engines are stored in `vs_temporalfix/engines`.
-Only effects the TensorRT backend.
+Only affects the TensorRT backend.

-__*`exclude`* (optional)__
-Optionally exclude scenes with intended temporal inconsistencies.
-Brackets define excluded frame ranges.
-Example for two scenes: `exclude="[10 20] [600 900]"`

 > [!TIP]
 > Feedback is much appreciated.
 If the model does not work well for you or causes issues, feel free to open an issue, or contact me via Discord (pifroggi or tepete) and provide a sample.
 That will help improve it over time.